About the Host School

 I was a Civil Engineer in my previous career in New Zealand, but in terms of personal passion, I really enjoy interacting and "journeying’ with youth.
 In my 6 years of working as an Engineer I spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.

 Over the years prior to moving to China I had been debating a career change.
 I faced the choice between a career in Engineering versus a career in Teaching.
 This is my third year as a Secondary School teacher in Chengdu.
-I taught at an International School in the 2010-2011 school year and transferred to Shishi High School this year to work alongside my wife, Elizabeth.
+I taught at an International School in the 2010-2011 school year and transferred to Shishi High School the following year to work alongside my wife, Elizabeth.